abayochocoball/hollow_memories/archiving_livestreams.md

 ```

 #### Use MPV or MPC instead of VLC for video playback.
-You may have to provide the full file path to the video player executable instead of just using the short name. to use the short name instead of the full file path, you have to add the file path of the video player to your `PATH`.
+You may have to provide the full file path to the video player executable instead of just using the short name.
+To use the short name instead of the full file path, you have to add the file path of the video player to your `PATH`.
 Refer to the `setx` command [here](README.md#windows-setup)

 mpv:
 ```